 Also the glue in the laminate has a dampening effect on the tone.
 Laminated top guitars can sound ok at lower volumes, but tend to be less articulate when played harder, when they can become a bit muddy and indistinct.
 Many players choosing in the store are self-concious and only play quietly, and so don't necessarily pick up on this.

-This is the measurement of the sounding length of a guitar string (see our section on guitar measurements above for an illustration).
+This is the measurement of the sounding length of a guitar string.

 Scale lengths vary from approximately 630mm (24.8") to 650mm (25.6").
 The majority of acoustics are at the longer end of the spectrum, although some small bodied instruments and 12 strings tend to be a bit shorter.
 The main difference for the player is that a shorter scale length feels "looser" under your figures at the same string gauge.
 However, as the strings get looser, there is a trade off with tone quality - so don't get hung up on this.
 Most Martins, Taylors, Lowdens, Collings and other high-end acoustics are long-scale instruments.
 That's good enough for us!

 With most modern acoustic guitars, the neck joins the body at the 14th fret, but there are models available with larger sound chambers that join the neck at the 12th fret.